WICG/storage-foundation-api-explainer/README.md

 In order to discover the functional requirements and validate this API, we decided to port [SQLite](https://www.sqlite.org/index.html) and [LevelDB](https://github.com/google/leveldb) to the web.
-They were chosen since they are the backends of two existing web APIs, and
+They were chosen since they are the backends of two existing web APIs, and provide some of the core functionality we would like to support.

 In order to run the databases as WebAssembly modules, we decided to compile them with [Emscripten](https://emscripten.org/).
 This led to us adding a new